jovandeginste/workout-tracker/README.md

 ![](docs/workout_overview.png)

 Overview of all your activities, with summaries.
-The columns are sortable.

 ### Details of a single workout